parthgawande/StyleSync/README.md

 ## 📑 Detailed Documentation

-You can find **in-depth details** about the dataset, methodology, experiments, and results in the following files:
+You can find **in-depth details** about the dataset, methodology, experiments, and results in the following files (included in this repo):

 - 📄 [Project Report (PDF)](Project%20Report.pdf)
 - 📊 [Final Presentation (PPTX)](FInal%20StyleSync.pptx)